deephaven/web-client-ui/README.md

 ```

 ## Local Vite Config
-If you'd like to override the vite config for local dev, you can define a `packages/code-studio/vite.config.local.ts` file that extends from `vite.config.local`.
+If you'd like to override the vite config for local dev, you can define a `packages/code-studio/vite.config.local.ts` file that extends from `vite.config.ts`.
 This file is excluded via `.gitignore` which makes it easy to keep local overrides in tact.

 The config can be used by running: